mjrvanschaik/Covid/index.md

 **BE PART OF THE SOLUTION** [ActionAgainstCorona.org](https://actionagainstcorona.org/)

+*An initiative to fight together against the Corona virus, by Norssken Foundation*

-Take care of yourself and your loved ones
+Take care of yourself and your loved ones.

 Be human.
 Be kind.
-Preserve humankind
+Preserve humankind.